Puerto Rico Custody

 If you need to protect your child from immediate danger by the abuser, starting a case to ask for custody and supervised visits can be appropriate.
 To find out what may be best in your situation, please go to our PR Finding a Lawyer page to seek out a lawyer who can give you legal advice.

-How will a judge make a decision about custody and legal custody (patria protested)?
+How will a judge decide on custody and parental authority (patria protested)?

-The public policy of Puerto Rico is to promote, as a first option, joint custody so that both parents are responsible for the child as long as it is in the best interests of the child.1 However, the judge could make a different decision regarding physical and legal custody based on what s/he believes is in the best interests of the child.
+The public policy of Puerto Rico is to promote, as a first option, shared custody so that both parents are responsible for the child as long as it is in the best interests of the child.1 However, the judge could make a different decision regarding physical and parental authority (patria potestad) based on what s/he believes is in the best interests of the child.
 The judge will consider any factor that s/he considers important to make a decision, including:

 - the mental health of both parents and of the child;